 There are very few things more frustrating than tearing down something you’ve built and building it again.
 It’s not only expensive; it’s time-consuming and demoralizing.
-Still, construction companies in the US will spend over $31 billion on rework in 2018 alone.
+Still, construction companies in the US spent over $31 billion on rework in 2018 alone.

 Rework is one of the chief causes of cost overruns and delays, amounting to 4-6% of total construction costs.
 The industry needs a cure.

 Rework will never go away completely - it’s impossible to eliminate mistakes.
 But in an industry with razor-thin margins, 4-6% should be considered unacceptable.
 Rework should be no more than 2.5% of total construction costs, and this number is achievable today.